al3xandr3/al3xandr3.github.io/_posts/2012-01-11-semanticweb.md

 Then i see the day-of-the-week for each of those dates and sum up the number of quotes per day of the week.

-Having this, I can calculate the probability(the expected value) for each day, and can then just lookup the probability for today.
+Having this, I can calculate the probability(the expected value) for each day, and can then just lookup the probability for any given day.

-For a full (a)live data experience this is implemented in javascript that fetches the live data when this page is opened.
+For a full (a)live data experience this is implemented in javascript that fetches the data when this page is opened.

-I use jquery .ajax to go fetch the data of the sparql query defined above, do some data manipulation, plot it using [d3.js](http://mbostock.github.com/d3/), and finally output the prediction for today.
+I use jquery .ajax to go fetch the data of the sparql query defined above, do some data manipulation, plot it using [d3.js](http://mbostock.github.com/d3/), and finally output the prediction.

 Look at the source code of this page, to see how it works.